donskifarrell/meteor-jquery-csv/README.md

 ## Scope

 I am using this library for client side parsing of CSV files.
-If you are looking for server-side parsing, more complete NPM solutions can be found [here](https://npmjs.org/search?q=csv)
+If you are looking for server-side parsing, more complete NPM solutions can be found [here](https://npmjs.org/search?q=csv).

 ## Syntax (taken from the JQuery CSV page)

 ### Importing
-**Client-Side:** (ie browser) - import via the script element.
+**Client-Side:** (ie. browser) - import via the script element.

 ```
 <script src="jquery-csv.js"></ script>
 ```

-**Server-Side:** (ie Node.js) - Import via the standard CommonJS approach.
+**Server-Side:** (ie. Node.js) - Import via the standard CommonJS approach.
 ```
 var $ = jQuery = require('jquery');
 require('./jquery.csv.js');